 Host a Student

-Hosting a practicum student is an opportunity to benefit from CUNY MPH/MS or DPH student support and to help prepare future graduates for public health practice.
+Hosting a fieldwork student is an opportunity to benefit from CUNY MPH/MS or DPH student support and to help prepare future graduates for public health practice.

 Students apply their public health skills in data analysis, program planning or evaluation, policy research, health communications, and more, to help organizations advance their work.